talalter/image-search-app/docs/DOCKER.md

 ### Memory considerations

-The CLIP model requires ~1GB of RAM.
+The application requires sufficient memory for PostgreSQL and the Python backend.
 Ensure your Docker daemon has sufficient memory allocated:
 - **Minimum:** 2GB
 - **Recommended:** 4GB+